eu-cpsc111/cpsc111/docs/style-guide.md

 ## EditorConfig

 Most text editors support [EditorConfig](https://editorconfig.org/) as a way to automatically apply style preferences to text documents.
 Assignment repositories in this course come with an `.editorconfig` file containing rules that align to the course guidelines.
+These are very useful, but not exhaustive, so attention must still be paid to ensure code aligns with style guidelines.

-When using Visual Studio, you can trigger a document format command by opening the **Feature Search** window using `Ctrl` + `Q`, then searching for the **Format Document** command.
+When using Visual Studio, a document format command can be triggered by opening the **Feature Search** window using `Ctrl` + `Q`, then searching for the **Format Document** command.
+Other editors may have their own formatting features.

 For a list of C++ EditorConfig properties, see [here](https://learn.microsoft.com/en-us/visualstudio/ide/cpp-editorconfig-properties?view=vs-2019).